Monday, 29 January 2018

 The economic route discovers the disappearance of all fake currency, empty Gold, without origin or odor, no longer an index but a sign, a narrative corroded by the story it bears.

 Economics has long known that 'bad money drives out good'.
 Fake currency drives out the genuine article because the latter is hoarded.
 Gold is not empty- it has intrinsic value.
 No 'narrative is corroded by the story it bears'.
 All money- even fake money has an origin and is discounted accordingly.
 During the early Nineties, five different printing presses, operated by different Governments or factions, were busy printing the Afghan currency.
 It did not thereby become valueless.
 Why?
 It still solved a coordination problem.
-Schelling won a Noble Prize in Econ for the discovery.
+Schelling won a Noble Prize in Econ for this discovery.
 David Lewis used it for his theory of Conventions.
-Both these things happened before Barthes wrote this ignorant shite.
+Both had published their results before Barthes wrote this ignorant shite.

 These three routes are all conducive to stating the same disturbance in classification : it is fatal, the text says, to remove the dividing line, the paradigmatic slash mark which permits meaning to function (the wall of the Antithesis), life to reproduce (the opposition of the sexes), property to be protected (rule of Contract).